paul-breen/plc-data-server/README.md

 By default, the PLC configuration file is called `plc.cnf`.
 It is a plain-text formatted configuration file.

+To view the data from your configured PLCs, run the utility program `plcmm`.
+See also the other utility programs, installed under the PDS `bin` directory.

 #### Example PLC Configuration File

 ```